-Connect the USB scanner to the device using SSI mode.
+To connect a USB scanner using SSI mode:

 - 1. Connect the scanner cable USB connector to the USB port of the device (using a third-party USC-A to USB-C adapter) or to a vehicle cradle.
 The scanner beeps. - 2.
 Ensure that the scanner is in SSI mode.
-Refer to the Refer to the scanner Product Reference Guide and scan the SSI Over USB CDC barcode.
+Refer to the Refer to the DS36X8 Product Reference Guide and scan the SSI Over USB CDC barcode.